nathanrsfba/Creeping-Dark-2/README.md

 Questions
 ---------

-Q: RFTools dimensions don't seem to be generating dimensional shard ore
-A: If the base block of the dimension isn't plain stone, ore generation won't occur.
-(This is part of Minecraft's own oregen mechanics.)
-Try generating more dimensions until you get one with a base material of stone.

 Q: When I try to run a standalone server, it runs obscenely slowly
 A: Try adding the 'nogui' option.
 The GUI really fucks everything up for god knows what reason